About CRAB > Management Team

 Curt received a Bachelor of Arts in Chemistry and Computer Science at Pacific Lutheran University, a Masters of Public Health from Columbia University School of Public Health, and a Juris Doctor from Seattle University School of Law.

 John Crowley, Ph.D., brings four decades of experience in Biostatistics to his role as Chief of Strategic Alliances.
 Dr. Crowley founded CRAB in 1997, and served as President and CEO until 2014.
 Dr. Crowley was the Director of the Statistical Center for SWOG, co-located at CRAB and the Fred Hutchinson Cancer Research Center from 1984 to 2012.
-Building on that expertise, under Dr. Crowley’s leadership CRAB also serves as the Statistical Center for the Myeloma Institute at the University of Arkansas for Medical Sciences is an advisor to the International Association for the Study of Lung Cancer, the International Myeloma Foundation and Sarcoma Alliance Research Through Collaboration.
+Building on that expertise, under Dr. Crowley’s leadership CRAB also serves as the Statistical Center for the University of Arkansas for Medical Sciences Myeloma Center and is an advisor to the International Association for the Study of Lung Cancer, the International Myeloma Foundation and Sarcoma Alliance Research Through Collaboration.
 Read more about these research groups in Our Collaborations.